Chaoschaos1024/Hacker-Console-source-code/readme.en.md

 - 🏗️ **Open-source enclosure design**, supports customization

 ## 🔧 Firmware Description
-This repository provides the programs running on the main control board, including firmware for two microcontrollers.
+This repository provides the programs running on the main control board and the keyboard, including programs for two microcontrollers.
+The latest version is 5.92, with the following updates:
+1. Using IIR filtering to estimate battery level
+2. Optimized keyboard user experience
+3. The layout of the secondary screen has been modified

 ### ⌨️ Keyboard Module Firmware
 There are both new and old keyboard versions.
 Please select the corresponding firmware according to the keyboard version you have.